Project Vital Statistics as of July 7, 2022

 Total Contract Work Completed: >90%

-• Temporary BNSF and OTVR railroad tracks (shoo-flies) are operational.
+- Both the BNSF and OTVR railroad tracks are completed and operational.

-• Complete BNSF wye track and close 1 Ave S to through traffic - anticipated June 2022
+- Complete BNSF wye track and close 1 Ave S to through traffic (late July through end of September)

 Major Road Closure/Detour Continues:

 Traffic should use either 1 Ave S, 12 Ave S, or Highway 10 as an east/west route and 34 St S or 8 St S as a north/south route.
 Closure of the intersection of SE Main and 20 St|21 St (all directions) will remain in place, likely until June 2022.

 20 St from 8 Ave to 6 Ave is now open, however, 20 St north of 6 Ave remains closed